xployt404/OmniSense/README.md

 # OmniSense: Advanced Perception Network

-OmniSense is a comprehensive security and motion monitoring ecosystem.
+OmniSense is a comprehensive security and motion monitoring system.
 It features a high-performance Go-based central hub, ESP8266-powered motion sensors, and a real-time web dashboard for visualization, analytics, and system management.

 ## 🚀 Features